fs-c/fsoc.space/posts/drawing-squiggly-lines.md

 The improved version solves the problem of generating self-interesecting polygons, but the polygons still don't look consistently good: Some more parameterization is necessary.

-This concept of using a circle to ensure that the polygon not self-intersecting motivates a somewhat more complex approach: Initially distribute a given number of points randomly but evenly along a circle with radius `r`, then choose points some random distance (bounded by `spread`) and direction around them.
+This concept of using a circle to ensure that the polygon not self-intersecting motivates a somewhat more complex approach: Distribute a given number of points randomly but evenly along a circle with radius `r`, then choose points some random distance (bounded by `spread`) and direction around them.

 <div class="relative font-mono w-full h-[400px] border border-gray-300 dark:border-gray-600 rounded-md">
     <p class="m-0 absolute bottom-0 right-0 px-3 py-1 text-gray-500">click to regenerate</p>